ksergey/walng/README.md

 # walng

-Template colorscheme generator for base16 framework (https://github.com/chriskempson/base16)
+Color template generator for base16 framework (https://github.com/chriskempson/base16)

 I didn’t find a utility that suited my needs, so I wrote my own.
 Sorry for that.